Home > All Recipes > Breakfast > Caramel Banana Overnight Oats

 • Salt – A little salt will go a long way to balance the sweetness and flavors.

-• Use rolled oats – Old fashioned rolled oats have the best texture to make overnight oats.
-In comparison:
+• Use rolled oats – Old-fashioned rolled oats have the best texture to make overnight oats.
+I

 • Use ripe bananas – And by ripe, I mean bananas that have started to speckle.
 Ripe bananas are sweeter and easier to mash up!